-Rich and nutty from brown butter and toasted hazelnuts, yet bright with sherry and sherry vinegar, this is a very welcome side dish at any Christmas feast.
+Rich and nutty from brown butter and toasted hazelnuts yet bright with sherry and sherry vinegar, this is a very welcome side dish at any Christmas feast.

 1. Preheat the oven to 350°F.

 3. Trim the outer cauliflower leaves.
-Trim away and discard the stalk so the cauliflower can sit flat, then cut a cross into the base.
+Trim away and discard the stalk so that the cauliflower can sit flat, then cut a cross into the base.
 Rub all over with the paprika paste, then place in a medium casserole pan.
 Drizzle over the sherry and squeeze the lemon juice on top.
 Cover and pop in the hot oven for around 1 hour 30 minutes, or until tender, removing the lid for the final 40 minutes.

 7. Evenly pour over the roast cauliflower, then carve it up and serve as part of a big spread.

 Originally featured in The Ultimate Holiday Dinner Party Menu (and How to Pull It Off)